Python-GIS-book/site/source/part1/chapter-03/md/02-basic-plotting.md

 ## Getting started

-Let's start by importing Pandas and reading our data file.
+Let's start by importing pandas and reading our data file.

 ```python
 import pandas as pd